CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-networking.md

 ### Audience

-All Cloud Application Manager Dedicated Edition users who wants to configure Cloud Application Manager Dedicated Edition (appliance) static IP address.
+All Cloud Application Manager Dedicated Edition users who wish to configure a *static IP address* for their appliance.

 ### Prerequisites

-* Your Cloud Application Manager Dedicated Edition (appliance) should be properly deployed and running in your preffered platform.
+* Your Cloud Application Manager Dedicated Edition (appliance) should be properly deployed and running in your preferred platform.
 You can refer to the [Cloud Application Manager Dedicated Edition documentation](camd-overview.md).
 * You need to have access to HTTPS (443) port of the appliance to access its setup console.

 ### Steps to configure network settings